Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

-The experimental result from the UA7 experiment~\cite{UA7} is also shown in Fig.~\ref{fig:dndy} for comparison.
-The extrapolated curve to higher $\deltay$ (i.e., lower $y$) from the LHCf data at $\sqs=\tev{7}$ could be compatible with the UA7 result at least for $\deltay \lesssim 0.5$.
+For comparison the experimental results from the UA7 experiment~\cite{UA7} are also shown in Fig.~\ref{fig:dndy}.
+The extrapolated LHCf curve at $\tev{7}$ to higher $\deltay$ (i.e., lower $y$) could be compatible with the UA7 results, at least for $\deltay \lesssim 0.5$.

-The predictions from \textsc{dpmjet} and \textsc{qgsjet} at $\sqs=\tev{7}$ are added for reference.
-The predictions at $\sqs=\tev{2.76}$ are omitted, since these curves mostly overlap with those at $\tev{7}$, namely the limiting fragmentation holds in \textsc{dpmjet} and \textsc{qgsjet}.
-The best agreement with LHCf results at $\sqs=2.76$ and $\tev{7}$ are obtained by \textsc{qgsjet}. \textsc{dpmjet} generally gives a large $\pizero$ yield, which is consistent with the large amount of $\pizero$ production and harder $\pt$ spectra predicted by \textsc{dpmjet} especially at $y>9.8$ at $\sqs=\tev{7}$ and at $y>9.4$ at \tev{2.76}.
+The predictions of \textsc{dpmjet} (thick red curve) and \textsc{qgsjet} (thin blue curve) at $\sqs=\tev{7}$ have been added to Fig.~\ref{fig:dndy} for reference.
+The predictions at $\sqs=\tev{2.76}$ have been omitted, since these curves mostly overlap with those at $\tev{7}$ since limiting fragmentation holds in \textsc{dpmjet} and \textsc{qgsjet}.
+The best agreement with LHCf data at $\sqs=2.76$ and $\tev{7}$ is obtained by the \textsc{qgsjet} model.
+The \textsc{dpmjet} predictions generally give a larger $\pizero$ yield and a harder $\pt$ distribution especially for $y>9.8$ at $\sqs=\tev{7}$ and for $y>9.4$ at \tev{2.76}.